 Doug Tribou

-Host, Morning EditionDoug Tribou joined the Michigan Radio staff as the host of Morning Edition in 2016.
+Host, Morning EditionDoug Tribou joined the Michigan Public staff as the host of Morning Edition in 2016.
 Doug first moved to Michigan in 2015 when he was awarded a Knight-Wallace journalism fellowship at the University of Michigan in Ann Arbor.

 From 2006 to 2015, Doug worked at NPR member station WBUR in Boston.
-He began as a news anchor then spent seven years as a reporter and producer for Only A Game, NPR’s weekly sports show.
+He began as a news anchor, then spent seven years as a reporter and producer for Only A Game, NPR’s weekly sports show.

 Doug’s reporting has appeared on All Things Considered, Marketplace, and Weekend Edition.
 He has also made numerous appearances on NPR’s Here and Now.
-At Michigan Radio, he created and co-produces the award-winning series "Mornings in Michigan."
+At Michigan Public, he created and co-produces the award-winning series "Mornings in Michigan."

 For the first decade of his career, Doug worked in commercial radio.
 His positions included program director of ESPN Radio Boston (WAMG/WLLH), and program and news director for radio stations owned by Saga Communications in Portland, Maine.